 In fact, they provided for us so well we could never have hoped to eat everything they offered.
 Please look at the photos because I could not begin to describe all the food.
 And the freshness!
 They even sourced freshly made gluten-free croissants for us.

 I woke every day with such enthusiasm for breakfast it was ridiculous.
 We would get up early and go for an early morning walk and an espresso in town, and then we would return to the Villa to indulge in our breakfast feast.
 Lunch was hardly required.
 What a fabulous way to start the day.

 The hotel caters not only gluten-free but also vegetarian and vegan diets as well.

 The hotel offers free wifi in the rooms and common areas, very handy if you need to work as I did.

-Each evening the hotel has Apertivo, happy hour, delicious appetisers served with a drink.
+Each evening the hotel has offered apertivo, or happy hour as they called it.
+Delicious bit size snacks served when you ordered a drink.
 Aperol Spritz was a popular choice for our group.
 An excellent tradition and a particularly lovely way to meet other guests.

 Delicious biscotti and liqueur are available at night.
 A perfect way to end the evening if you have been out to dinner in town.

 The Villa Marsili offers cooking classes catering to all requirements and can be either private classes or with a group.
 Shop for local produce at the markets and come back for a fun and delicious experience.